Most recent revision: April 1, 2020

 This should not be the case.
 The UI community should standardize namings and structures for common components.
 We should also standardize a way of theming these components.
 We should set a path for existing solutions to converge and for browsers to natively provide these things in the future.

-UI component patterns have evolved and stabilized but have not made their way to to browsers or standards.
+UI component patterns have evolved and stabilized, but have not made their way to browsers or standards.
 Designers and developers reinvent the same components for every product they build.
-When building a web app or web page designers and developers should have a common set of components at their disposal.
+When building a web app or web page, designers and developers should have a common set of components at their disposal.
 We shouldn't have to rebuild a dropdown, modal dialog, split button, or other components before we build our products.

 These are the goals Open UI believes will realize the above vision.

 - Document component names as they exist today

 - A common language for describing UIs and design systems

 - Utilize descriptivism of common patterns to identify and standardize on:

 - How behaviors transition state (eg: keyboard or pointer interaction)

 - The necessary accessibilty requirements (this is not in place of WAI-ARIA or WCAG, but linking where appropriate to alleviate implementor pain)

 - Upon discovery of gaps in the web platform, denote those and raise relevant issues to standards bodies